-As I read the warning that Ravi received, an important thought came to mind.
+As we read that warning an important thought came to mind.
 There are other predators out there.
-These are ones that encircle and attack marriages.
-One of them is busyness.
-Life has a way of pushing so many “necessary” things for us to spend time on.
+Some of these predators encircle and attack marriages.
+And one of them is busyness.
+Life has a way of pushing so many “necessary” things at us that scream for our time.
 It’s easy to take on more than we should —more than it’s healthy.
 We’ve learned (the hard way) that just because we can do something, it doesn’t mean we should do it.

-Sometimes we can get so caught up in what we think is important that we overlook that which truly IS important. and that is investing in our marriage relationship and family life.
+Sometimes we can get so caught up in what we think is important that we overlook that, which truly IS important; and that is investing in our marriage relationship and family life.
+Unfortunately:

 We’ve done a lot of studying to help our marriage grow into a good one and to help you improve your marriage, as well.
 And here’s an important fact that is consistently brought to the forefront; “experts” say that the first 5 minutes after a spouse comes home often sets the stage for how the rest of the evening will go.
-So… no matter how busy I am when Steve walks in the door I do my best to stop, and embrace him back into our home.
+So… no matter how busy we are when one of us walks in the door we do our best to stop and embrace our spouse back into our home.
 It’s a priority for us.
 Our spouse is a and should be a priority for us.
 After all, why did we get married if we don’t prioritize each other?

-I’ve come to realize that I could work 24 hours a day, 7 days a week, and never get everything done that the ministry work of Marriage Missions calls for me to do.
+We’ve come to realize that we could work 24 hours a day, 7 days a week, and never get everything done that the ministry work of Marriage Missions calls for us to do.
+The demands are continual!

-I’ve also come to realize that if our marriage relationship isn’t a good one —then we’re neglecting our most important mission.
-It involves human beings.
+But we’ve also come to realize that if our marriage relationship isn’t a good one —then we’re neglecting our most important mission.
 We are to honor the vows we made to each other and to God to “love, honor, and cherish” each other for the rest of our lives.

 Priority of Spouse

-I agree with Dr Gary and Barb Rosberg (and so does my husband) when they said:
+We agree with Dr Gary and Barb Rosberg when they said:

 ”Your spouse needs to come to the top of your priority list —just a bubble behind Jesus.
 You need to give your spouse priority access to your time —instead of just the leftovers.
 Priority time for your spouse means occasional date nights and getaway weekends.
 But it also means smaller time slots, such as having dinner together, and taking a brief walk.
 It can mean spending time talking, playing a game, or watching a favorite program together.”